-- GX Device, such as a Cerbo GX for system and/or remote monitoring. - VE.Direct cable to connect the battery monitor to a GX device. - VE.Direct to USB interface to connect to the battery monitor via USB to a GX device or to the VictronConnect app. - VE.Direct Bluetooth Smart dongle to add Bluetooth functionality to the battery monitor. - · Wall mount enclosure for BMV or MPPT Control use in case panel mounting of the battery monitor head unit is not possible. - Wall mount enclosure for BMV and Color Control GX use to wall mount the battery monitor head unit together with a Color Control GX in the same enclosure. - RJ12 UTP cable use in case the supplied 10m (32ft) RJ12 cable (the cable between the shunt and the head unit) is too long or too short.
+- Temperature sensor for BMV to measure the battery temperature. - GX Device, such as a Cerbo GX for system and/or remote monitoring. - VE.Direct cable to connect the battery monitor to a GX device. - VE.Direct to USB interface to connect to the battery monitor via USB to a GX device or to the VictronConnect app. - Wall mount enclosure for BMV or MPPT Control use in case panel mounting of the battery monitor head unit is not possible. - Wall mount enclosure for BMV and Color Control GX use to wall mount the battery monitor head unit together with a Color Control GX in the same enclosure. - RJ12 UTP cable use in case the supplied 10m (32ft) RJ12 cable (the cable between the shunt and the head unit) is too long or too short.
 These cables are available in a variety of lengths of 30cm up to 30 meters (1ft up to 98ft).